Social Anxiety and Related Conditions

 Group Therapy for the Treatment of Social Anxiety / Social Phobia

 In addition to individual therapy, the OCD Center of Los Angeles also offers a weekly online Social Anxiety therapy / support group on Wednesday evenings.
 This group meets online via webcam from 7:00 pm – 8:30 pm, and is limited to a maximum of eight (8) members.
 The group follows the same Cognitive-Behavioral Therapy protocol as our individual therapy program, and uses the same treatment manual.
-Group sessions are led by one of our professional staff therapists, Lindsay Entwistle, MA, and require an assessment prior to participation.
+Group sessions are led by one of our professional staff therapists, Daniel Safavi, MA, and require an assessment prior to participation.
 Please note that this group is limited to adults over the age of 18 who reside in California.
 To learn more about our weekly low fee group for adults with Social Anxiety / Social Phobia, click here.

 Telephone and Online Therapy for the Treatment of Social Anxiety / Social Phobia